 A landscaping customer has a unique goal in mind, and landscaping SEO promotes your business as the solution to their problem.

-“Do I need SEO for my landscaping company if I already have work?”
+“Do I really need SEO for my landscaping company?”

 It’s common for landscapers to skip SEO because they think it’s expensive or unnecessary, when really it can be free and is crucial to business growth.